Noroff-FEU-Assignments/cross-course-project-k12re/README.md

 Gamehub

-This is my webpage based on the design made in th design course
+This is my webpage based on the design made in the design course

 Made by Ken Thore Bøeng